unyt-org/datex-core-js-legacy/docs/manual/09 Functional Programming.md

 The only restriction is that the function must be [pure](#appendix-the-definition-of-pure-functions-in-datex), meaning:

-  1) External variables defined outside the scope of the function should never be reassigned to a new value
+  1) External variables defined outside the scope of the function should never be reassigned to a new value or modified.
-  2) With the exception of `Datex.Ref` values, only constant external values should be used inside the function
+  3) With the exception of `Datex.Ref` values, only constant external values should be used inside the function.
+To be on the safe side, only use external `const` variables.

 Restriction (1) guarantees that there are no unintended sideffects when an `always` computation is invoked.
 The following example illustrates why restriction (2) is useful: